kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 > - use secrets to pass secret variables
 > - don't use docker-compose on production, use swarm or stack for this purpose
 > - have different compose files for dev, prod and test
+> - docker hub allows to build images too
+> - it's possible to run docker registry locally (only webapi written in go)

 ## Commands